 Moving beyond general dissatisfaction with democracy, we go deeper and examine two of the major current critiques of democracy: (a) the system is rigged and (b) the people running the system are all corrupt.

-Following the work of Eric Oliver and Wendy Rahn,(viii) we construct two indexes, a “rigged system” index and a “distrust of experts” index.10
+Following the work of Eric Oliver and Wendy Rahn,(ix) we construct two indexes, a “rigged system” index and a “distrust of experts” index.10

 Our “rigged system” index consists of three evaluative questions:

 People like me don’t have any say in what the government does.

 Elites in this country don’t understand the problems I am facing.

 Elections today don’t matter; things stay the same no matter who we vote in.

 The “distrust of experts” index consists of four evaluative questions:

 I’d rather put my trust in the wisdom of ordinary people than the opinions of experts and intellectuals.